Berwick, Gloucestershire

-Berwick is a hamlet in the South Gloucestershire district, in the English county of Gloucestershire.
+Berwick is a hamlet in the civil parish of Almondsbury, in the South Gloucestershire district, in the ceremonial county of Gloucestershire, England.
 Nearby settlements include the city of Bristol and the village of Hallen.
 Berwick has a business park called Sampson House Business Park and a wood called Berwick Wood.
 Berwick is located between the M5 motorway and the M49 motorway.
 There was a depot for the Government Pipelines and Storage System (GPSS) in the wood.